 Advertisement

-Signs of occupational asthma tend to get better when you stay away from work for a while.
+Signs of occupational asthma tend to get better when you’re away from work for a while.
 If you notice your symptoms get better when you go on vacation or take a weekend off, they may be happening because of workplace irritants.

-Before your appointment, it can be helpful to keep a log of when you have symptoms.
-Then you and your provider can compare the times you have symptoms to your work schedule.
-Knowing when you have the worst symptoms will help your provider determine if you have work-related asthma.
+Before your appointment, it can be helpful to keep track of when you have symptoms.
+Knowing when you have the worst symptoms will help your provider determine if you have work-related asthma and rule out other conditions.

 Advertisement